Former Minnesota cop charged in shooting of Black motorist

 Brooklyn Center, a suburb just north of Minneapolis, has seen its racial demographics shift dramatically in recent years.
 In 2000, more than 70% of the city was white.
 Today, a majority of residents are Black, Asian or Hispanic.

-Mayor Mike Elliot t said Tuesday that he didn’t have at hand information on the police force’s racial diversity but that “we have very few people of color in our department.”
+However, Elliott has acknowledged that the police force has “very few people of color.”

 Bauer contributed from Madison, Wisconsin.
-Associated Press writers Doug Glass and Mohamed Ibrahim in Minneapolis; Tim Sullivan in Brooklyn Center; and Stephen Groves in Sioux Falls, South Dakota, contributed to this report.
+Associated Press writers Suman Naishadham in Phoenix; Doug Glass and Mohamed Ibrahim in Minneapolis; Tim Sullivan in Brooklyn Center; and Stephen Groves in Sioux Falls, South Dakota, contributed to this report.

 Find AP’s full coverage of the death of Daunte Wright at: https://apnews.com/hub/death-of-daunte-wright

-Note: This story has been updated to correct the name of the leader of the Minnesota Police and Peace Officers Association to Brian Peters, instead of Bill Peters, and to correct when manslaughter might apply in a case.